microsoft/winget-pkgs/doc/manifest/schema/1.1.0/singleton.md

  This key represents the version of the package.
 It is related to the specific release this manifests targets.
 In some cases you will see a perfectly formed [semantic version] number, and in other cases you might see something different.
 These may be date driven, or they might have other characters with some package specific meaning for example.

  The Windows Package Manager client uses this version to determine if an upgrade for a package is available.
-In some cases, packages may be released with a marketing driven version, and that causes trouble with the [`winget upgrade`] command.
+In some cases, packages may be released with a marketing driven version, and that causes trouble with the [`winget upgrade`][upgrade] command.

  >Note: The current best practice is to use the value reported in Add / Remove Programs when this version of the package is installed.
 In some cases, packages do not report a version resulting in an upgrade loop or other unwanted behavior.
 This practice may seem contrary to using semantic versioning, but it provides the best end to end experience for customers.
 It will take time for publishers and ISVs to migrate to semantic versioning, and some may intentionally choose to preserve other versioning schemes.
 In these cases, it is best practice to include the "AppsAndFeaturesEntries" section for each installer.
 </details>